yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

 - Its always advisable to have the dp table of size `n+1` for `n` input in both approaches of DP
 - Sometimes, Iterative way is easy to think of & implement than the recursive one.
 In those cases, implement Iterative one only.
 - Also, In some cases, We may need to use the `map/unordered_map` to act as DP table instead of `vvl`.
 In those cases, Lookup is like `map_name.count(Name) != 0` instead of `dp[i] != -1`.
+- Note that, Sometimes even DP gives TLE, then the solution expected from us is most likely a GREEDY one.
+- Also, It is not that any problem can be solved by DP, But most of the Optimisation Problems/Counting Problems/CheckIfPossible type can be solved.
+If even thinking for a while, made all kinds of subproblems, but unable to relate them to original subproblem, It means that OPTIMAL SUBSTRUCTURE may be missing for that particular problem though Overlapping subproblems are present.
+In those cases, since DP is not going to help, Try Greedy/Recursive BackTracking/Divide&Conquer.

 - If we are sure that, all the quantities are positive & they are very large, we can use , `unsigned long long` instead of `long long`
 - If we declare Vector with Initialisation in Global & take size of vector from INPUT in the Local Function, It gives unexpected errors since `n` gets random value in the beginning & the corresponding sized vector may be created.